 “I fly drones for fun.
 Do I need a Part 107 drone license to fly for recreational purposes?”

-You just need to follow these rules to fly drones recreationally:
+In addition, there are other rules you need to follow to fly drones recreationally:

 - Register your drone: Register on the official FAA website here.
 Then mark your drone registration number on the outside of the aircraft, and carry proof of registration with you.